Updated March 30, 2026

 Lemon is amongst the foods toxic to dogs because it contains high levels of citric acid which can cause vomiting and diarrhea in dogs.

-Lemon skin and rind also contain a compound called psoralen, which causes skin and eye sensitivity to light.
+Lemon skin and rind also contain a compound called psoralen, which may cause skin and eye sensitivity to light.

 Lemons also contain limonene, which can cause damage to a dog’s liver if ingested.